-2017 is the ninth year Pirtek Fishing Challenge has supported leading medical research organisations; the Prostate Cancer Foundation of Australia and The Peter Duncan Neurosciences Research Unit at St Vincent’s Hospital.
+2019 is the 11th year the Pirtek Fishing Challenge has supported leading medical research organisations; the Prostate Cancer Foundation of Australia and The Peter Duncan Neurosciences Research Unit at St Vincent’s Hospital.

 In Australia, prostate cancer is the most commonly diagnosed cancer in men.
-In 2013, there were 3112 deaths caused by prostate cancer, accounting for 13% of all cancer deaths in Australian men.
+In 2018, there were more than 17,700 new cases of prostate cancer diagnosed in Australia*, accounting for almost a quarter of all types of cancer diagnosed in men.
+Tragically, this resulted in 3500 deaths, or almost 13% of all cancer deaths in Australian men.

 The Prostate Cancer Foundation of Australia is a broad based community organisation and the peak national body for prostate cancer in Australia.
 It is dedicated to reducing the impact of prostate cancer on Australian men, their partners and families, recognising the diversity of the Australian community.